1b5d/llm-api/README.md

 - Alpaca 7b
 - Alpaca 13b
 - Alpaca 30b
+- Vicuna 13b

-Alpaca is based on the Llama Language model, both Alpaca and Llama models are intended only for academic research and any commercial use is prohibited.
-We don't provide any links to download these models.
+Alpaca and Vicuna are based on the Llama Language model, these models are intended only for academic research and any commercial use is prohibited.
+This project doesn't provide any links to download these models.

 Contribution for supporting more models is welcomed.